-- What is the role of bias and the role of intercultural competence in these scenarios? - Who is asked and expected to do office housework (e.g., taking minutes, cleaning up after meetings, planning parties) and why?
-How might doing office housework affect career progression, and how could it be handled fairly? - How can a person who is not recognized or respected as an architect by consultants, contractors, clients, etc., prepare and respond to unfair behavior or expectations?
+- What are the roles of bias and intercultural competence in these scenarios? - Who is asked and expected to do office housework (e.g., taking minutes, cleaning up after meetings, planning parties) and why?
+How might doing office housework affect career progression, and how could it be handled fairly? - How can a person who is not recognized or respected as an architect by consultants, contractors, or clients, prepare and respond to unfair behavior or expectations?
 What can they do if their response does not break through someone's bias or spur a change? - What is the responsibility of other people in these situations?
 In what ways could an advocate help?